n) Provisions

 A) Credit risk

-Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations, and arises principally from the Company's receivables from customers and investments in debt securities.
+Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations.
+The Company is exposed to credit risk principally from the trade receivables and other financial assets including cash & bank balances and loans.
 The carrying amount of financial assets represents the maximum credit exposure.

 Cash and cash equivalents and other bank balances